Painting Furniture Grey Without Sanding or Priming (Yes It Works!!)

 So I redrilled after measuring 50 billion times.

 And then I filled the wrong hole with more KwikWood.
-I shaped the KwikWood with my metal scraper and some water so I wouldn’t have to sand it to shape it after it was dry.
+I shaped it with my metal scraper and some water so I wouldn’t have to sand it to shape it after it was dry.

 Painting the DIY Dowel Drawers

-When the KwikWood was dry, I sprayed a few coats of paint on the drawers.
-This time I had to wrap them in tape and pre-taped plastic to keep the paint from getting all over the drawers.
+When the KwikWood was dry, I applied a few grey coats on the drawers.
+This time, I had to wrap them in tape and pre taped plastic to keep the paint from getting all over them.

 Typically, I would have primed, but with this dark color, I hoped for the best.
-And this paint doesn’t need a topcoat, so I wasn’t as worried either.
+And Heirloom doesn’t need a topcoat, so I wasn’t as worried either.
 They turned out excellent, though!!

-The finish looks exactly the same as the rest of the dresser, and there aren’t any bleedthrough stains.
+The finish looks exactly the same as the rest of the piece, and there aren’t any bleedthrough stains.
 Learn more about how to stop stains from coming through paint here.

 And here’s what the grey painted dresser looks like now!
-For more grey dresser makeovers, here’s our list of grey painted dresser ideas.
-If you are into neutral painted furniture here’s our list of neutral furniture paint colors!
+For more similar projects, here are grey painted dresser ideas and grey painted bedroom furniture ideas.
+If you are into neutrals, you can try out these other neutral furniture paint colors, too!
+For more colorful makeovers, check out ombre chalk painted furniture.

 More Before and After Makeovers